 What are you working on right now?

-Where did the idea for CRAM come from?
+Where did the idea for Secured2 come from?

-CRAM’s second big idea came when we started thinking about how to prevent people from hacking the cloud, without restricting the ubiquity of the cloud.
-CRAM’s new cloud security and delivery solution is going to transform the data industry.
+Secured2’s second big idea came when we started thinking about how to prevent people from hacking the cloud, without restricting the ubiquity of the cloud.
+Secured2’s new cloud security platform is the only way to truly secure your data when it lives in someone else’s environment like the cloud.
+At the core our technology ‘shrink, shreds and secures’ your data.
+So hackers can’t read or find all your data.

 What does your typical day look like?